 David is also Chairman and co-founder of Asdeq Labs, a technology startup building enterprise mobility solutions and currently expanding operations into the US.
 He is a Director of PlaceSpeak international, a company delivering the world’s first geo-social online consultation platform for Government and industry.
 David has recently been appointed as Non Executive Chairman of TasmaNet, a rapid growth telco, data centre and cloud services provider.
 David is an advisor to many governments, industry sectors and businesses in the area of digital transformation and disruption.

-In the New Digital World◦New digital channels are opening up extraordinary and disruptive new ways of having a conversation with your customer.
+- New digital channels are opening up extraordinary and disruptive new ways of having a conversation with your customer.
 Conversely, for the first time in history your customer can talk back.
 No matter what industry sector you are in your customers are looking to new digital channels to engage with your business.

 - What I learnt about Leadership from transforming a basketball club, that I wish I had known when I was Premier